Olli Caldwell: 2024: Sophomore ELMS Season

-2025
+2025: Wins & ELMS title fight

-Caldwell remained at APR, partnering Quinn and Lendoudis in the ELMS.
-The trio finished second in class at the first round in Barcelona, coming home just behind the #25 sister car after a late safety car restart.
+Caldwell remained at APR for the 2025 ELMS season, partnering Quinn and Lendoudis.
+The trio finished second in class at the first round in Barcelona, coming home just behind the No. 25 sister car after a late safety car restart.
 At Le Castellet, both Caldwell and Quinn received penalties, leaving the team sixth in class.
 Caldwell pressed Dane Cameron for the lead during the middle part of the Imola race.
 Quinn later survived contact with Mathias Beche to hang on to third place.
 In Spa-Francorchamps, Caldwell battled for the class lead once again, this time chasing Oliver Jarvis.
-The #20 APR crew overcut its rivals at United Autosports later on, benefiting from a late Full-Course Yellow to take the win, Caldwell's first in the ELMS.
+The No. 20 APR crew overcut its rivals at United Autosports later on, benefiting from a late Full-Course Yellow to take the win, Caldwell's first in the ELMS.
 This result also gave the team the championship lead.
+At Silverstone, a charging late drive by Quinn and well-timed red flag allowed Caldwell and his teammates to win again, being classed just over a tenth of a second ahead of the penalised AO by TF No. 99.
+Despite entering the season finale at Portimão with a nine-point gap to second in the standings, a collision between Caldwell and an Iron Lynx GT car caused Algarve Pro to finish last in class; the team ended up second in the Pro-Am championship.

+2026: Racing hiatus

+At the start of 2026, Caldwell revealed that his racing plans for the upcoming season had fallen through, leaving him without a seat entering 2026.
+Caldwell remained connected to Algarve Pro by becoming a driver coach for the 2026 ELMS season.

 Personal life

-In 2022, Caldwell lived in Oxford alongside Formula One reserve driver and Mercedes Junior Frederik Vesti.
+In 2022, Caldwell lived in Oxford alongside Formula One reserve driver and former Mercedes Junior Frederik Vesti.